 Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.45.5.

-Prevent overriding of built-in intrinsics.
+Prohibit the overriding of built-in intrinsics.

 If it is necessary to override an intrinsic, document the case and show that it behaves as documented and that it preserves all the properties of the built-in intrinsic.